top of page

 SMART Work Design

-Work design has a major impact on how individuals feel at work, and affects outcomes at multiple levels including whether employees feel engaged or stressed at work, and whether the organisation achieves its targets.
+Poor work design affects outcomes at multiple levels including whether employees feel engaged or stressed at work, and whether the organisation achieves its targets.

-Designing work that incorporates and considers how to optimise the job characteristics in the SMART Work Design model will lead to more meaningful and motivating work, which has significant benefits for employees and employers alike.
+Designing work that incorporates and considers how to optimise the job characteristics in the SMART Work Design model will lead to more meaningful, interesting and motivating work which will have significant benefits for employees and employers alike.

 Why is SMART Work Design important?